100 Notable alumni of

 -

-Bradley Ray Wilcox is a professor of ancient scripture at Brigham Young University (BYU) and has been a counselor in the Young Men general presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) since April 2020.
+Bradley Ray Wilcox is a professor of ancient scripture at Brigham Young University (BYU) and was a counselor in the Young Men general presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) from April 2020 to August 2025.
 He is the author of several books, most notably The Continuous Atonement.
-He often speaks at various events of the LDS Church and served on its Sunday School General Board.
+He often speaks at various LDS Church events and served on its Sunday School General Board.

 -